nnedevn/quit-commit/README.md

  * Improve responsiveness
  * Implement a countdown to reward

-This is yet another test.
+This is yet another test..